 Breast Implant Options

 Women considering breast augmentation with implants in Austin, San Antonio, and throughout Texas have many options when it comes to choosing the right breast implants for them.
 Saline implants have been available consistently since 1992, and since the FDA approved a new generation of silicone gel implants in 2006, their use has grown rapidly.
 In 2012, the FDA approved the first type of form-stable silicone gel implant for use in the United States.
 This fifth-generation silicone gel implant has been nicknamed the “gummy bear implant,” because its texture is similar to that of a gummy bear candy, and it holds its shape even when cut and squeezed.

 At The Piazza Center, we believe that beautiful surgical results are enhanced by following a healthy lifestyle.
 Our aim is to help you achieve your cosmetic goals and desires.
-If you would like to find out more about breast surgery, you can request a consultation online, or call our office at (512) 288-8200.
+If you would like to find out more about breast surgery, you can request an in-person or virtual consultation online, or call our office at (512) 288-8200.